ffrouin/suspicious/backend/collectors/README.md

 # Backend collectors

-Collectors are used to help suspicious backend to build command system in order to collect logs.
+Collectors are used to help suspicious backend to build a system command in order to collect logs.

 ## How does it works